Student Author AMA Series

 Call for presenters

 Did you publish a paper recently?
-Want to share and get feedback on your work?
-Want to help other students learn about the writing publishing process?
+Want to broaden the impact of your work?
+Want to share your experience and help other students learn about the writing and publishing process?
 We want to hear from you!
 Apply to be a speaker in this series.

 1. If you are interested in presenting, please apply to be a speaker via the application form